semantalytics/alibaba/optimistic-sail/README.md

  transaction cannot be committed, due to state changes within the SAIL.
-Applications that utilize the optimistic SAIL in serializable or snapshot mode must be prepared for a ConcurrencyException when a transaction is committed.
+Applications that utilize the optimistic SAIL in serializable or snapshot mode must be prepared for a SailConflictException when a transaction is committed.

  Sesame 2.x does not support transaction isolation across HTTP and therefore the optimistic SAIL has no effect on remote clients and